henridf/baseball/README.md

 In Z, types are "first class", meaning there are "type values", which sounds abstract, but is really using because anything that's a value can be an aggregation key.
-So, I can do a search for the key `dimagvi01` and group the results by the type of each row (aka Z record), and in this case apply the `first()` aggregation function to just give the first row that appears for each type, as follows:
+So, I can do a search for the key `dimagvi01` and group the results by the type of each row (aka CSV line or JSON object), and in this case apply the `first()` aggregation function to just give the first row that appears for each type, as follows:
 ```